lhaake/unit4-proj-frontend/project_worksheet.md

 #### PostMVP
 - For running: calculate pace based on distance and time
-- Calendar that would display the workouts by date - API research for this
+- Calendar that would display the workouts entered by date (API research needed for this)
 - Add additional functionality to filter data by date, time, distance, keyword